 There are clearly numerous benefits to be gained from the use of biofuels, not least of which is the protection of the planet.
 It has been estimated that if we continue to use fossil fuels at our current rate we’ll be out of resources by 2060.
-This makes the work of Sentek crucial to creating a sustainable planet.
-Specialising in the manufacture of a range of electrochemical sensors, our products are an integral element of the biofuels industry.
-And, although our products are scientific, they are used in many everyday processes
+Electrodes created by Sentek are helping orginisations to create a sustainable planet.
+Specialising in the manufacture of a range of electrochemical sensors, our products are an important element of the biofuels industry.
+And, although our products are scientific, they are used in many everyday processes.

 Research and development into producing alternative forms of power is growing, with wind and solar farms proliferating across the globe.
 But we still need fuel for vehicles, and despite advances in electric cars, biofuels may currently represent the most viable option.

 Sentek has been manufacturing a range of electrochemical sensors for laboratory and industrial use since 1991.
-Our P11 Non-Aqueous Probe is an essential element in the testing and manufacture of biofuels.
+Our P11 Non-Aqueous Probe is a key piece of equipment in the testing and manufacture of biofuels.
 For more information, please don’t hesitate to get in touch with us.

 Copyright 2022 Sentek.
 All Rights Reserved.